Learn how to create and send invoices in QuickBooks Online.

 Any time you want to review your invoices, go to the Sales menu and select the All sales tab or Invoices tab.
 Check the Status column to see where invoices are in the sales process.

 You can also go to the Customers tab and open a customer's profile to see their invoices.
+Tip: Before you get paid, QuickBooks puts open invoices into your accounts payable account.
+You'll see this account on your Balance Sheet and other financial reports.

 Need to notify customers about upcoming invoice due dates?
 Here's how to send them a reminder message.

-Step 3: Receive payments for an invoice
+Step 3: Receive payments for invoices

 If you use an external platform to process payments, you can easily keep track of payments as well.
 Follow the steps to record invoice payments manually.

-Next Steps: Enhance your invoices
+Step 4: Enhance your invoices

 Want to personalize your invoices?
 Here's how to create custom templates.